Contract Process: 7 Essential Stages of Contract Management

 5. Contract stage

-The contract stage is when all of the goals of your contracts come to life – if you manage them properly.
-And much of the contract management work you’ve performed thus far is setting you up to do just that.
+The contract stage is when all of the goals of your contracts come to life, assuming you manage them properly.
+And the previous contract management steps you’ve completed so far are setting you up to do just that.

 But the contract stage doesn’t manage itself – it’s here where you must play close attention to all of the terms laid out within your agreement and perform regular monitoring to make sure everything is happening as it should.
 It’s useful to have a plan for doing so, with a clear sense of key milestones and performance metrics that will let you confirm everything is on track – or provide an early warning system if any problems arise.